jonamarkin/jonamarkin/README.md

 ## 🌱 Currently Learning

+- Python
-- Skill 1
+- Fastapi
-- Skill 2
+- Cloud Computing
+- Blockchain and Peer to Peer Systems
-- Skill 3
+- Solidity

 ## 💬 Ask me about

+- Java
+- Python
-- Topic 1
+- Backend Development
-- Topic 2
+- Algorithms
-- Topic 3
+- APIs

 ## 📫 How to reach me

 You can reach me on:

-- Email: [your email address]
+- Email: [jonamarkin@gmail.com]
 - LinkedIn: [your LinkedIn profile URL]
 - Twitter: [your Twitter handle URL]
 - Instagram: [your Instagram handle URL]